DevHalo/CourseManager/README.md

 Production:
 - I use electron-packager so **electron-packager .** in the repo directory will work.

 Currently tested on Windows 10.
-Untested on Mac or Linux.
+No plans for Mac or Linux yet.